rudyzhou2/server/docs/configuration.rst

 +++++++++++++++

 Add a BioSample record to the given data repository and dataset.
 Records should be described in JSON format according to the GA4GH protocol.
+To associate this BioSample with an Individual record add the optional individualName flag.

 .. code-block:: bash

-    $ ga4gh_repo add-biosample path/to/datarepo aDataset path/to/aBioSample
+    $ ga4gh_repo add-biosample path/to/datarepo aDataset path/to/aBioSample --individualName aName

 +++++++++++++++++
 remove-biosamples